bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The value could also be different for each alternative.

 #### Time-outs
-When blocking send or receive should time out a _select_ is used together with a special channel that accepts/offers a value after a certain time.
+When a blocking send or receive should time out a _select_ is used together with a type of channel that accepts/offers a value after a certain time.

 		Int value
 			|= channel <<
 			|= '7 after '5ms

-The `after` procedure creates an ad hoc channel that offers `'7` after `5ms`.
+The `after` procedure creates an ad hoc channel that offers `'7` after `'5ms`.
-To synchronise such a time-out for multiple parallel processes a common time-out channel can be used.
+To synchronise time-outs for multiple parallel processes a common _time-out_ channel is used as alternative for all of them.

 ### Processes
-A process is a isolated lightweight thread of execution exclusively connected to the _outside world_ by channels.
+A process is a isolated lightweight thread of execution exclusively connected to the _outside world_ by channels (and indirectly streams).
 It is the only construct to model behaviour around enduring state.
 The state of a process is always local to that process.
-Each process is a little state machine that decides when to receive from or send messages to a channels.
+Each process is a state machine that decides when to receive from or send messages to channels.

 A `process` is declared in terms of the possible state transitions.